simon-brooke/mw-ui/README.md

 which is quite small and will run on a Raspberry Pi, or [LightTable](http://www.lighttable.com/), which is extremely helpful but needs a more powerful computer.

+#### Worthwhile projects

+If you would like to work on the engine, there's things that would be worth
+improving:

+1. Better arithmetic in actions
+2. Better arithmetic in conditions - it would be useful to be able to say _'if generation is more than 64 - y then state should be snow'_.
+This would make the ice retreat in the right direction in the iceage rule set.
+3. Better error messages when rules don't parse, explaining where the problem occured _(very hard)_.
+4. Make this all work in ClojureScript in the browser, so there's less load on the server and one server can support more users _(quite hard)_.
+5. Optimisation: MicroWorld runs quite slowly, you can't really do big maps and one server won't support many users.
+There must be many ways performance can be improved.

+If you make changes which you think improve MicroWorld, please [mail them to me](mailto:simon@journeyman.cc).

 Have fun!